-Police in Yorkshire shared the details of a heartbreaking shift for their officers in the hope it may encourage those who don't know where to turn to come forward for help
+Police in Yorkshire have shared the details of a heartbreaking shift for their officers in the hope it may encourage those who don't know where to turn to come forward for help.

 In a devastating post online, North Yorkshire Police explained how their officers had received two phones calls from two different families about concerns for their loved ones, both young men in their 20s, both in the space of a few hours.

 -> Yorkshire Police helicopter team apologises for noise after catching two burglars

 Both of them were young men and both bodies were found by police just 20 minutes after the concerned phone calls.

 The post by North Yorkshire Police said: "One evening last week, within a couple of hours, we received calls from two people concerned about their loved ones.